The Best Recycling & Zero Waste Tools

 Zero Waste & Reusables

 As an average person drinks 60,000 liters in a lifetime (source: Illustrative mathematics.org) we are recycling water ourselves.
 While polluting our oceans we are poisoning our children and grandchildren.
 Water is natures most vital resource.
 Let’s work together to prevent further pollution of our oceans.

-Video: Marine plastic pollution
+Watch video on Youtube: Marine plastic pollution

 Step Up: Recycle, Reuse & Reduce

 Separate recyclables from your trash with a recycling bin.
 Such as a dual trash can with two compartments or a compost bin.
 But you can also use a paper shredder for sorting sensitive paperwork that needs shredding before you recycle it.
 By using these recycling tools you prevent the loss of recyclable materials.

 STEP 2: Go Green & Reuse

 Plastic disposables and single-use products are wasteful and not stylish.
 Be fashionable and more eco-friendly and bring your own beautiful and reusable essentials such as a reusable water bottle, coffee cup or foldable shopping bag.
 Make a trendy statement and stop plastic pollution.

 STEP 3: Go Green & Reduce

 How do you reduce plastics and prevent plastic pollution?
 The answer is: use more natural resources.
 This is also known as living a zero waste lifestyle where the mission is to reduce waste as much as possible.
 Check our zero waste store with eco-friendly paper straws, bamboo toothbrushes, and metal safety razors.